cloud-native-toolkit/terraform-ibm-redis/README.md

 # IBM Redis

-Module to provision a managed Redis instance within an IBM Cloud account.
+This module to provision a managed Redis instance within an IBM Cloud account.

-**Note:** This module follows the Terraform conventions regarding how provider configuration is defined within the Terraform template and passed into the module - https://www.terraform.io/docs/language/modules/develop/providers.html.
-The default provider configuration flows through to the module.
-If different configuration is required for a module, it can be explicitly passed in the `providers` block of the module - https://www.terraform.io/docs/language/modules/develop/providers.html#passing-providers-explicitly.

 ## Software dependencies